 As we continued along the Río Almar, the land is now one of pastures in place of the high wheat fields of the plateau, as you can see in the photo below.

 It was definitely a place that now raised cows.
 Google maps does not identify this place, so I am calling it an estate.
-The buildings of the estate are in a nice bend of the Río Almar, which we had been following to the north.
+The buildings of the estate are in a nice bend of the Río Almar, which we had been following to the south.

 In about another 800 meters we walked by this entrance that says "Bercimuelle Pasture."
 I didn't know if this was another estate or a continuation of the same one.We stayed straight on at this intersection.